mlouis9/xs-interface/docs/html/_sources/Manual/controldeck.rst.txt

 **Linkage between universes and templates Ids.**

 This card allows to apply the same template file for multiple universes without the need to define unique template file for each universe separately.
-This capability is convient when the use want to use the same template file for multiple universes.
+This capability is convenient when the user wishes to apply the same template file for multiple universes.
 It must be pointed out that if this card is not provided, the explicit definition of universes must be provided within the template files themselves.

 *Optional Card*